callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 Have you ever thought about how FOSS-projects are run?
 Are they democracies, dictatorships, or maybe even oligarchs?
 What is the optimal way of running a FOSS-project?
 Also, how do we enact the correct policy, remain human and not die in the process?
-Technomarxist Manifesto is a deep dive into this and more: Like communism in FOSS.
+Waiting For Marxocracy is a deep dive into this and more: Like communism in FOSS.

 ## TL;DR
 The optimal way of running a FOSS project is trough direct democracy, we should